 The Home Office imposes a maximum time limit that students can spend in the UK on a Tier 4 visa.
-This is currently three years below degree level (NQF Level 5 and below), five years at degree level (NQF Level 6), and eight years for any student that has completed a PhD (NQF Level 8).
+This is currently two years below degree level (NQF Level 5 and below) and five years at degree level (NQF Level 6).
 You must plan your studies in the UK in accordance with these rules.

 If you make your application within the UK, you may be invited to an interview as part of the application process.
 This invitation is sent to you in the post, it is therefore very important that you are safely and reliably able to receive post.
 We strongly recommend that you use the following address as your correspondence address:

 Information on the possible content of a credibility interview can be found here.